This Wonderful Company Sits In The Nosebleed Section Of The S&P 500 Arena

 Growth is Sandwiched Between Sales and Earnings

-When considering the worthiness of a company's inclusion in the Value Investing for Main Street Model Portfolio [VIMS], the emphasis is placed on recent actual growth metrics as opposed to speculative forecasts of what may or may not happen with revenue, earnings per share, free cash flow, or dividend growth.
-We look for positive, trailing five-year revenue and earnings growth, and ten years of positive increases in free cash flow and dividends.
+When considering the worthiness of a company's inclusion in the Value Investing for Main Street Model Portfolio (VIMS), the emphasis is placed on recent actual growth metrics as opposed to speculative forecasts of what may or may not happen with revenue, earnings per share, free cash flow, or dividend growth.
+We look for positive, trailing five-year revenue and earnings growth, and 10 years of positive increases in free cash flow and dividends.
 As defensive investors, we prefer companies that are already growing, not just promising to grow.

-In the most recent five-year period, Microsoft's revenue and earnings per share growth are 4.05% and -4.89%, suggesting a flat long-term growth outlook.
+In the most recent five-year period, Microsoft's revenue and earnings per share growth are 4.05% and -4.89%, respectively, suggesting a flat long-term growth outlook.
 Studying the company's cash flow statement, we are further unimpressed by the 0.28% five-year average growth in free cash flow.

-However, Microsoft's most recent ten-year compounded annual dividend growth rate is an impressive 15.2%.
+However, Microsoft's most recent 10-year compounded annual dividend growth rate is an impressive 15.2%.
 To be sure, the flat growth of the top and bottom lines are typical of a mega-cap company, but we like the upward trajectory of its dividend payout to shareholders.
-Dividends keep us compensated in the short-term as we wait patiently for capital appreciation of the company's stock over the long-term.
+Dividends keep us compensated in the short-term as we wait patiently for capital appreciation of the company's stock over the long term.

-Led by Nadella, the senior executives and global employee base at Microsoft are delivering a trailing twelve months operating margin [EBIT or earnings before interest and taxes] at a robust 23.02% of revenue.
+Led by Nadella, the senior executives and global employee base at Microsoft are delivering a trailing 12-month operating margin (EBIT or earnings before interest and taxes) at a robust 23.02% of revenue.
 The operating results are producing a recent cash flow margin of 27.45%, almost tripling our minimum threshold of 10%.
 At VIMS, we prefer highly profitable, cash-generating companies that provide margins of safety in a literal sense.
 Although the company is not currently growing cash flow horizontally over time, its vertical conversion of revenue into cash is impressive.

 As does Warren Buffett, we place a premium on the return on invested capital (ROIC) or how well a company is allocating its financial resources to generate returns for the business.
 As value investors on Main Street, we target companies producing 12% or higher in ROIC.
 Microsoft's ROIC at the time of this writing was just over the goal line at 13.16%.